-The significance of this statement A. It recognises the urgency of the many problems in the world and the need for Christians to respond.
-B. Our communions share not only a common faith but common failings and causes for repentance.
+The significance of this statement

+A. It recognizes the urgency of the many problems in the world and the need for Christians to respond.

+B. Our Communions share not only a common faith but common failings and causes for repentance.

-C. Bishops in both communions are committed to putting the theological dialogue of ARCIC into practice together.
-What's next?
+C. Bishops in both Communions are committed to putting the theological dialogue of ARCIC into practice together.